linkmvv007/GenerateFile/README.md

-﻿# GenerateFile
+﻿# GenerateFile & SortTextFile

-GenerateFile - a program creates a test file of the specified size.
+1. GenerateFile - a program creates a test file of the specified size.
 All parameters for creating a test file are set in appsettings.json

 command line:
 GenerateFile.exe "c:\testPath\test.txt"

-SortTextFile - a program for sorting large text files of a certain format.
+2. SortTextFile - a program for sorting large text files of a certain format.
 All parameters for creating a test file are set in appsettings.json